Curriculum Vitae (2022)

 WORKS IN PROGRESS

-- Becoming What We Are (book draft complete)
+- Becoming What We Are (in progress)

 - “Teleology without Theology: Thomas Nagel on Natural Purpose” (in progress)

 - Comments on Rob Elisher’s “Aristotelian Moral Schizophrenia”, University of Kentucky Graduate School Conference, 2017.

 - Referee for Kentucky Graduate School Conference submissions, 2017.

 - “How to Keep Momentum in Dissertation Writing,” University of Kentucky Graduate School, Writing Bootcamp, 2016.

 - Comments on David Skowronski’s “Inductive Reasoning in Naturalism and Supernaturalism.”
 Society of Christian Philosophers, University of San Diego, 2016.